The key postures you need to know to meditate without pain

 Ensure your hips are higher than your knees and there is a slight forward tilt in the pelvis.
 If your knees are higher, or they’re floating in the air, use a cushion or block to sit up.
 You can cross the ankles or place one ankle in front of the other.
 Use padding under the knees or ankles if pressure on the joints is uncomfortable.

 Sit in a Chair: Sit away from the back of the chair with your spine long.
 Uncross your legs and place your feet on the floor.
-Your femur bones should be in a straight or a descending line to your knees.
+Your femur bones should be in a straight or descending line to your knees.
 Use a cushion under your hips or feet if not aligned.
 Experiment with head and hand placement and the addition of props to ease discomfort.

 Lying: